 - Trauma and abuse

-I also have experience in LGBT, Relationship, Family, Grief, Anger, Self esteem, Career, Bipolar
+I also have experience in LGBT, Relationship issues, Family conflicts, Grief, Anger management, Self esteem, Career difficulties, Bipolar disorder

 Laura has been really helpful and I appreciate my steps forward.